mlsayre/minitest-tts/README.md

 4) To receive alerts after each test has completed:

 - Modify minitest/unit.rb file.
-- Must use sudo in order to modify the file: $ sudo subl unit.rb
+- May have to use sudo in order to modify the file: $ sudo subl unit.rb
 - Add speaker code directly into minitest/unit.rb file, around line 1219 in the after_teardown hook:

              def after_teardown;